niaz95/Teleporter/README.md

 # Teleporter
-Android app that connects people who would like anything delivered anywhere to people who want to earn some extra income carrying out delivery jobs
-#Made on Android Studio
+Android app that allows users to place orders for delivering goods from one place to another.
+It also provides deliverymen with an interface to accept delivery jobs, carry out deliveries and optimal path on the map to the pickup/dropoff location.